5 Red Flags of an Over‑Complex Portfolio

 1. Redundant Holdings

-Owning multiple funds that track the same index or asset class without adding unique value.
+Owning several funds that track the same index or asset class without adding real value.

 2. Excessive Number of Positions